PJMessi/Rent-management-application-for-house-owners/readme.md

 - Use of Vue [Vue Progress Bar](https://github.com/hilongjw/vue-progressbar#demo) to indicate any operations
 - Use of [Fontawesome](https://fontawesome.com/), [Sweet Alert 2](https://sweetalert2.github.io/) to smoothen user experience

-This application is not yet fully complete.
+Its been just a few days since i started this application, so it's not yet complete.
+But you can see the full implementation of all the features that i mentioned above in the code.

-I have included my database 'renter.sql', in case you want to use it
+I have included my database 'db.sql', in case you want to use it.
+Just create a database in mysql and edit the .env file accordingly.
+After that import 'db.sql' in that database.